Take Eye Stress Relief Breaks With Eyecare

 Breaks are one of the most important aspects when working long hours in front of a computer screen.
 One problem that can arise is eye strain which comes from looking at a display like a computer monitor for a long period of time.

 Among the symptoms that computer users can experience are eyestrain, headaches, blurred vision and other symptoms that affect the eyes.
-The effects are only temporary but can be easily prevented by taking regular eye stress relief breaks.
+The effects are only temporary but can be easily prevented by taking regular breaks.

-The best help for these users is to make use of a software program like Eyecare that informs them when it is time to take a break.
+The best help for these users is to make use of a software program like Eyecare that informs users when it is time to take a break.
 Eyecare is probably the most basic type of eye stress relief breaks programs.
 It is a portable software program that runs quietly in the background.
 The only indication that it is running is a system tray icon and the process in the task manager.

 Eyecare is also a bit heavy on the resource side as it uses more than 20 Megabytes of computer memory while running.
 Viable alternatives with more options are Workrave or Eye Defender.

 We tested Eyecare on a Windows 7 and Windows 10 PC and it ran fine on both of them.

 I like Workrave.
 It makes me a bit angry sometimes because of interrupting what I’m doing – but it works!